CLIP-ReID: Exploiting Vision-Language Model for Image Re-Identification without Concrete Text Labels: Related Works

 Attention enlarges the receptive field, hence is another way to prevent the model from focusing on small areas.
 In RGA \cite{RGA}, non-local attention is performed along spatial and channel directions.
 ABDNet \cite{ABD-Net} adopts a similar attention module and adds a regularization term to ensure feature orthogonality.
 HOReID \cite{HOReID} extends the traditional attention into high-order computation, giving more discriminative features.
 CAL \cite{CAL} provides an attention scheme for counterfactual learning, which filters out irrelevant areas and increases prediction accuracy.
 Recently, due to the power of the transformer, it has become popular in ReID.
 PAT \cite{PAT} and DRL-Net \cite{DRL-Net} build on ResNet-50, but they utilize a transformer decoder to exploit image features from CNN.
 In the decoder attention block, learnable queries first interact with key tokens from the image and then are updated by weighted image values.
 They are expected to reflect local features for ReID.
 TransReID \cite{transreid}, AAformer \cite{AAformer} and DCAL \cite{DCAL} all use encoder attention blocks in ViT, and they obtain better performance, especially on the large dataset.

 This paper implements both CNN and ViT models initialized from CLIP.
 Benefiting from the two-stage training, both achieve SOTA on different datasets.

-\subsection{Vision-language learning}
+\subsection{Vision-language learning.}

-Compared to supervised pre-training on ImageNet, vision-language pre-training (VLP) has significantly improved the performance of many downstream tasks by training to match image and language.
+Compared to supervised pre-training on ImageNet, vision-language pre-training(VLP) has significantly improved the performance of many downstream tasks by training to match image and language.
 CLIP \cite{CLIP} and ALIGN \cite{ALIGN} are good practices, which utilize a pair of image and text encoders, and two directional InfoNCE losses computed between their outputs for training.
 Built on CLIP, several works \cite{li2022blip, ViLT} have been proposed to incorporate more types of learning tasks like image-to-text matching and mask image/text modeling.
 ALBEF \cite{ALBEF} aligns the image and text representation before fusing them through cross-model attention.
 SimVLM \cite{SIMVLM} uses a single prefix language modeling objective for end-to-end training.

-Inspired by natural language processing (NLP), some works start to investigate prompt tuning and adapter to the field of vision.
-CoOp \cite{CoOP} proposes to fit in a learnable prompt for image classification.
+Inspired by the recent advances in NLP, prompt or adapter-based tuning becomes prevalent in vision domain CoOp \cite{CoOP} proposes to fit in a learnable prompt for image classification.
 CoCoOp \cite{CoCoOp} learns a light-weight visual network to give meta tokens for each image, combined with a set of learnable context vectors.
 CLIP-Adapter \cite{CLIP-Adapter} adds a light-weight module on top of both image and text encoder.

 In addition, researchers investigate different downstream tasks to apply CLIP.
 DenseCLIP \cite{rao2022denseclip} and MaskCLIP \cite{zhou2021denseclip} apply it for per-pixel prediction in segmentation.
 ViLD \cite{gu2021open} adapts image and text encoders in CLIP for object detection.
 EI-CLIP \cite{EL-CLIP} and CLIP4CirDemo \cite{CLIP4CirDemo} use CLIP to solve retrieval problems.
 However, as far as we know, no works deal with ReID based on CLIP.